-At JewelStreet, we are proud to represent designers who are mindful about their jewelry making processes.
-JewelStreet have a great selection of independent handcrafted designers, who are dedicated to making the world a better place by being eco-conscious and environmentally friendly while making their beautiful jewelry.
-It’s important to know who made your jewelry.
-You want jewelry from designers you can trust and designers who care about their impact on the world.
+At JewelStreet, we are proud to represent designers who are mindful about their jewellery making processes.
+JewelStreet have a great selection of independent handcrafted designers, who are dedicated to making the world a better place by being eco-conscious and environmentally friendly while making their beautiful jewellery.
+It’s important to know who made your jewellery.
+You want jewellery from designers you can trust and designers who care about their impact on the world.
 You want brands who are Fairtrade.

 Fairtrade is an institution designed to help workers and products from developing countries achieve better trading and working conditions.
 Fairtrade promotes better equity in international trading partnerships, through stronger communication, respect and transparency.
 Fairtrade promotes and offers better trading conditions, fair pay and sustainable development to workers and businesses in developing countries.

-Meet our top five fairtrade designers who are making the world a better place, while creating beautiful handcrafted jewelry.
+Meet our top five fairtrade designers who are making the world a better place, while creating beautiful handcrafted jewellery.

 Little Joy Jewellery